kypltIT/ai-application-for-bananas/README.md

-/*
- * Changes:
- * - Created a new README file that provides an overview of the system's functionality */

 # AI Application for Bananas - E-commerce and Content Management System

-This is a comprehensive e-commerce application built with Laravel, focused on selling banana products with integrated AI-powered trend analysis.
+This is a comprehensive e-commerce application built with Laravel, focused on selling shoes products with integrated AI-powered trend analysis.

 ## System Overview